Pireeee/Useless_box/README.md

 # Useless_box
-This is a project where i create a Useless box
+This is a project where I build a Useless box

 <h1>Etape 1 R&D</h1>
 <h2>Exemples:</h2>